Last Updated on June 7, 2022 by Lori Geurin

 - What Is Desiccated Coconut?

 This post may contain affiliate links.
 This means that if you make a purchase through one of my affiliate links, I may get a small commission at no additional cost to you.
 Thank you so much for supporting our little blog.
 I appreciate you!

 Health Benefits Of Coconut Oil

-- The Lauric acid in coconut oil kills fungi, bacteria and viruses, preventing illness (2).
+- The Lauric acid in coconut oil kills fungi, bacteria, and viruses, preventing illness (2).

-- Studies have shown that it can lower bad cholesterol (LDL) and raise the good cholesterol (HDL) (3).
+- Studies have shown that it can lower bad cholesterol (LDL) and raise good cholesterol (HDL) (3).

-- Balances hormones
+- Helps balance hormones naturally.

 - The fatty acids in coconut oil can benefit memory in Alzheimer’s patients (4).